flexera-public/policy_engine_training/18_local_js/README.md

 If you're running a `script` block locally, you're likely trying to troubleshoot a problem with your script.
 Since the script is running as a local JS file, you can very quickly experiment with changes and observe the result.
 Once you have a working version of the script, you can simply paste it into the policy template.

-You can also use `console.log` statements to identify issues during execution.
+You can also use "console.log" commands to identify issues during execution.
 Suppose we had an issue that we suspected was with the "policy_table" variable.
-Add the following `console.log` statement after we've assembled the table:
+Add the following "console.log" command after we've assembled the table:

 ```javascript
 policy_table = {}